Latest News

 3. Purchase and duplicate tapes for distribution.

-4. Pass master tapes on to librarian for cataloging after duplication and pass duplicated tapes onto persons who are
+4. Pass master tapes on to librarian for cataloging after duplication and pass duplicated tapes onto persons who are responsible for distribution.

 5. Maintain schedule of operators for coverage of all services and post copy next to recording equipment.